Model-completion of varieties of co-Heyting algebras: Density and splitting in

-Otherwise $\ZERO \neq a \leq x$ thus lemma~\ref{le:D1} gives an $\ltc$\--embedding $\varphi$ of $L_0$ into a co-Heyting algebra $L_1$ containing non zero elements $a_1,a_2$ with the required properties.
+{\it Case~2:} $\ZERO \neq a \leq x$.
+Lemma~\ref{le:S1} gives an $\ltc$\--embedding $\varphi$ of $L_0$ into a co-Heyting algebra $L_1$ containing non zero elements $a_1,a_2$ with the required properties.
 Let $L'$ be the co-Heyting algebra obtained by adding to $L_1$ a new element on the top.
-Clearly $L'$ belongs to $\cV_2$ by fact~\ref{fa:prod-V2} and the embedding $\varphi$ extends uniquely to an $\ltc$\--embedding of $L$ into $L'$, so we are done. \end{proof}
+Clearly $L'$ belongs to $\cV_2$ by fact~\ref{fa:prod-V2} and the embedding $\varphi$ extends uniquely to an $\ltc$\--embedding of $L$ into $L'$, so we are done.